ajitkoduri/Chicago-Crime-Analysis/README.md

 # Chicago-Crime-Analysis
+Required Packages:

-Required Packages: pandas, numpy, scikit-learn, itertools, IPython.display
+Python: pandas, numpy, scikit-learn, itertools, IPython.display

+R: tidyverse, ggmap, zipcode

 Ajit Koduri and Zane Olds looking at the Chicago Crime Data provided by the CPD CLEAR's system as seen on Kaggle.
 Powerpoints contain pictures arising from data analysis, .ipynb files are code we have made to look into the the criminal occurrences in Chicago with Python using Jupyter Notebooks.